tqdm/tqdm/examples/paper.md

 **I love you so much** in Spanish (*te quiero demasiado* [@tqdm-es]).

-Program optimization is a pervasive goal in all computing applications: everybody wants to complete their tasks fast.
+Program optimization is a pervasive goal in all computing applications: everybody wants their tasks completed fast.
 But when this is not possible, a slow task can be made more ergonomic through progress monitoring.
 A common time sink and programming problem is to have iterative operations where progress monitoring is desirable.
 Progress monitoring is often implemented as an afterthought,